-- The protection relay supports one bay with one single-line diagram. - Measurements and the single-line diagram can be displayed on the page in any possible order and placement. - All symbol objects, for example apparatus and measurement, on the HMI page must be linked to the correct function block in the application configuration to present the correct process values.
+- The protection relay supports one bay with up to ten single-line diagram HMI pages. - Measurements and the single-line diagram can be displayed on the page in any possible order and placement. - All symbol objects, for example apparatus and measurement, on the HMI page must be linked to the correct function block in the application configuration to present the correct process values.